 Such gamification examples are based on negative motivation, but let’s focus on the positive side.
 Take advantage of gamification software to make your work life easier.
-A good example of gamification in business is Trophy for Jira.
-This app can turn any tedious task into a fun activity thanks to collecting points or badges and competing on scoreboards and leveling up.
+The effective gamification app app can turn any tedious task into a fun activity thanks to collecting points or badges and competing on scoreboards and leveling up.
 Brian Burke, the author of Gamify: How Gamification Motivates People to Do Extraordinary Things points out that these features are essential to game mechanics that encourage people to complete all kinds of tasks.

 If you are into gamification incentive programs, offer something for collecting points.
 The prizes don’t have to be very valuable, just enough to introduce healthy competition among team members.
 If some of them get hooked, others might join thanks to the bandwagon effect.